 Special cases

-When a cascade includes multiple channels from the same advertiser, but each requires a different authorization token, the system cannot reuse a single postback across them.
+When a pingtree includes multiple channels from the same advertiser, but each requires a different authorization token, the system cannot reuse a single postback across them.
 In this case, you need to duplicate the postbacks for each channel and assign the correct API token provided by the advertiser.
 This ensures that requests are authenticated properly for every channel.

 Conversion Updates: Advertiser vs. Affiliate Flow